In this guide

-The primary cause of skilled forecasters underperforming in prediction markets is rarely inaccurate forecasting — it's inadequate capital allocation.
-Even a sound probability assessment becomes worthless if an unlucky run depletes your entire stake.
-This guide outlines the methodology that safeguards against such catastrophe.
+The primary cause of skilled forecasters struggling in prediction markets isn't inaccurate forecasts — it's inadequate capital preservation.
+Even a sound probability assessment becomes worthless if a prolonged losing run depletes your entire stake.
+This guide outlines the protective strategy you need.

 The Kelly Criterion: The Mathematical Foundation

-Kelly Criterion determines the theoretically ideal percentage of your stake to allocate to each wager: f = (bp - q) / b
+The Kelly Criterion determines the mathematically ideal percentage of your capital to allocate to each individual trade: f = (bp - q) / b

 - b = net odds received (e.g., if YES costs 0.40, b = 1.5)